Pet Aftercare

 Both private and communal pet cremation is available with Dawn Veterinary Care.

 COMMUNAL PET CREMATION: with a communal pet cremation, the crematorium respectfully cares for your pet’s ashes.
-Your pet’s ashes will not be returned to you.
+Agape Pet Services now partners with Memorial Reefs International.
+Through this program, your pet’s ashes will help restore coral reef formations and cannot be returned to you.

-PRIVATE CREMATION: Your pet’s ashes will be presented to you in an urn.
+PRIVATE (Individual) CREMATION: Pet will be placed into an individual compartment for cremation.
+Pet’s ashes will be returned in one of the included standard urn selections.
 These will be only your pet’s ashes.
-With private cremation, the most modern procedures and tracking systems are in place to ensure that your faithful pet is returned to you.
+The most modern procedures and tracking systems are in place to ensure that your faithful pet is returned to you.

-Dr. Dawn offers 5 different standard urns.
+Dr. Dawn offers several standard urns.
 The standard urn choices are pictured here and are included with a private cremation.
-Agape Pet Crematorium has additional urn choices and memorial items available at separate costs.
+Agape Pet Crematorium has additional urn choices and memorial items available at separate (increased) costs.
 Please review the link above or you may contact Agape Pet directly if desired.

 OTHER OPTIONS FOR HOW TO CARE FOR YOUR PET AFTER THEY’VE PASSED